wtsia/Blog-Site/roverblog/content/posts/cs.javascript.md

 - **string.charAt:** `charAt` is a method that returns the character at a specified index in a string.

-- **string.indexOf

-:** `indexOf` is a method that returns the index of the first occurrence of a specified value in a string.
+- **string.indexOf** `indexOf` is a method that returns the index of the first occurrence of a specified value in a string.

 - **string.substr:** `substr` is a method that returns a portion of a string starting from a specified index and for a specified number of characters.